 Brain Aid Clinics

+Depression is not just feeling sad.
+It can feel like emptiness, exhaustion, or losing interest in things around you.
+If you’ve been struggling to feel like yourself, you’re not alone, and help is available.
 Depression is not a sign of weakness, nor is it something a person can simply “snap out of.”
 It’s a legitimate medical condition that requires professional understanding and comprehensive treatment.
-This complex mental health disorder can affect your mood, your mind, your body and your social interactions.

 What is Clinical Depression?